St John Youth New Zealand: National Youth Festival/Competitions

 Previously known as the National Youth Competitions, the National Youth Festival is an annual event held in different regions every year.
 This is a competition where every region across New Zealand meet for competitions which are often held in April.

-The previous competition was held by Central Region in Palmerston North.
+The previous competition was held by South Island Region in Christchurch.
 All regions run a process to select their squads that will represent their region at competitions.
 Each region has a different process and must select a regional squad that consists of four teams of four, four individuals (one to be assigned to each team) and four ‘emergencies’ (also one to be assigned to each team).
 Phased out in 2020, some Regions selected development squads that don't compete on the day but train with the squad, or as a non-competing emergency.

-The Champion Region title is currently held by Central Region (2025).
+The Champion Region title is currently held by Central Region (2026).

 International Youth Festival

 In 2010 New Zealand hosted an International Youth Festival.
 Held between 25 and 31 January at Lincoln University near Christchurch.
 Cadets from 8 other countries (England, Wales, Germany, Canada, Malaysia, Singapore, Hong Kong and Australia) attended the festival, which incorporated both the National and International competitions.
 The Northern Region South Island (NRSI) (since amalgamated into South Island Region) team won the National Competitions, winning Champion Team, Champion Individual and Champion Region, amongst other trophies.
 Other activities during the festival included an 'Amazing Puzzle Race' around Christchurch city center, a visit to Hamner Springs and Thrillseekers canyon, a Youth Symposium, in which cadets listened to speakers and discussed issues faced Youth in today's world, a sports championship, surfing and Sightseeing around Christchurch City and the International Antarctic Center.

 Every four years, an International Youth Festival is held.
 The last International Youth Festival was held in South Africa in 2020.
+The next International Youth Festival is being held in Auckland towards the end of 2027.